 X.4.2 Use Case

 This profile reuses the HL7 Care Plan Domain Analysis Model specification storyboard 2: Chronic Conditions with permission from HL7 Patient Care Work Group.
 The storyboard includes chronic disease management as well as a transition of care episode.
 This profile asserts that the providers depicted in the use cases are utilizing care protocols or order sets as part of their workflow process.
+This is depicted by Figure X.4.2.1.1.1-1: Encounter A: Basic Process Flow for Plan Definition.
+The Plan and Activity definitions are used to create or update the patient care plan.
+This is further explained in Volume 2 of the profile.

 The profile will not go into detail as to the content of the care protocols or order sets.

 For the purpose of IHE profiling, the storyboard is being referred to as a use case.